bionomics/bionomics/home/index.md

 Registration fees will cover food and accommodation for the complete duration of the conference. -->

 We will be welcoming submissions for short talks from the **1st January 2017**.
-Submissions should include name, affiliation, title of the talk, abstract (of no more than 250 words).
+Submissions should include `name, affiliation, title of the talk, abstract (of no more than 250 words)`.
-Email address for submission and further details regarding registration fees will be posted in January 2017.
+Email address for submission and further details regarding *nominal registration fees* will be posted in January 2017.
 In the meantime if you have any queries, feel free to contact the organisers.

 {% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}